margotbohlin/comp423-course-notes/docs/tutorials/go-setup.md

 ### Additional Steps

 5. Reopen your project in a VSCode Dev Container by pressing `Ctrl+Shift+P` or `Cmd+Shift+P` for Macs.
 6. Type "Dev Containers: Reopen in Container," and select the option.
+This may take a while to load, so be patient.
 7. Your final step is to check the version of Go your dev container is running to make sure it is up to date.
 Open a new terminal in VSCode and run `go version`

 !!! success